singhg9/gurmansingh.com/readme.md

    				<img src="images/profile-pic.jpg" alt="Profile Picture">

-   				<p class="lead">An accomplished product management professional with five years of bringing products to market.
-Experienced in strategy and leading large product releases to drive over 300 million downloads and 250 million monthly impressions.
-Highly organized, detail-oriented, and conscientious self-starter, able to strategize and prioritize effectively to accomplish multiple tasks with creativity, enthusiasm and humor.</p>
+   				<p class="lead">An accomplished product management professional with four years of bringing products to market.
+Experienced in strategy and leading large product releases to drive over 300 million downloads and 200 million total views.
+Highly organized, detail-oriented, and conscientious self-starter, able to strategize and prioritize effectively to accomplish multiple tasks with creativity, enthusiasm, and humor.</p>
    			</div>

    		</div>